Bolhrad High School: Interwar Romanianization

 Văluță proceeded to "Romanianize the school in its entirety", and declared that the goal had been accomplished by 1924.
 In January 1925, two eight-year students, named as "Boris Tivceff and V. Onifrei", were expelled for "anti-national agitation."
 In February, when General Vasile Rudeanu visited Bolhrad, he was welcomed by a delegation of teachers, one of whom asked that the school be named after "Trajan's Wall", attesting to the Romanians' Latin origin.
 Some staff was kept on: religion continued to be taught by Ivan Ivanov, a priest and former Russian army officer, from 1922 to his retirement later that decade.
-The school managed to preserve control over the lakes, causing much resentment among local fishermen: in July 1927, the newly formed Federation of Romanian Fishermen heard a report by D. Voloviev, who claimed that the epitropi had imposed scandalous conditions on co-operaitves formed at Reni and Ismail.
+The school managed to preserve control over the lakes, causing much resentment among local fishermen: in July 1927, the newly formed Federation of Romanian Fishermen heard a report by D. Voloviev, who claimed that the epitropi had imposed scandalous conditions on co-operatives formed at Reni and Ismail.

 Even after 1925, the gymnasium, known as the "Bolgrad Boys' Lyceum" (Liceul de băieți din Bolgrad), was touched by controversy, with allegations that its headmasters were again cultivating Bulgarian nationalism, and actively pushing out Romanian teachers, in connivance with the students.
 According to an anonymous report published by Universul in July 1931, it was purposefully ignoring the law on ethnic proportionality, giving preference to staff who had graduated from the Sofia University, and recruiting some 80% of its scholarship students from among the ethnic minorities.
 From October 1927, the school's main caretaker was Petre Chiobaș, who had reportedly garnered support from the local Romanians, promising to grant scholarships outside the Bulgarians' ethnic circle.
 As administrator, he was seconded by Terezi and Mircef; the institution had a budget of 10 million lei, largely sourced from Ialpug Lake.
 That same month, its physics laboratory was allegedly robbed by a student, Vladimir Emiano, with instruments being used for setting up a radio station at another lyceum.
 Around 1930, when Romanian Bessarabia was dominated by the National Peasants' Party, the trustees included H. Hristoforov and Boris Kamburov, who were themselves members of that political group.
 Also then, Ialpug and Cugurlui were leased to Năvodul, a fishing co-operative which had backing from the Federation of Fishermen; this decision nearly bankrupted another local union, located at Necrasovca-Nouă, leading to an unresolved labor conflict.
 Năvodul proceeded to clamp down on poachers.
 During one of the resulting raids, a fisherman from Barta will shot and killed by groundskeeper Nichifor Evdochimov, and Năvodul was forced to pay reparations to the victim's family.